YoMF/cpp/README.md

-## This repo has recipes, utilities and tutorials relating to cpp programming.
+## This repo has recipes, utilities relating to cpp programming.